disorderedmaterials/dissolve/web/content/docs/modules/forcefield/forces/_index.md

 ## Overview

 The `Forces` module calculates the total atomic forces present in one or more configurations arising from intramolecular and intermolecular interactions between atoms.
-It is not normally required to be present in a typical simulation - modules such as [`MD`]({{< ref "md" >}}) directly call the necessary force functions, for instance - but it can be used to test against reference data in order to ensure consistency with other simulation codes.
+It is not normally required to be present in a typical simulation - modules such as {{< gui-module "MD" >}} directly call the necessary force functions, for instance - but it can be used to test against reference data in order to ensure consistency with other simulation codes.

 ## Description